 My Qualifications and Experience in Psychotherapy and Counselling

 I have an honours degree in philosophy from the University of Sheffield, I trained as a psychoanalytic psychotherapist with the Guild of Psychotherapists, and as an analytical group psychotherapist at Goldsmiths, University of London (post-graduate diploma).
 Both trainings are accredited by the UKCP and I am dual registered with the UKCP.
 I am a registered member of the British Association for Counselling and Psychotherapy, the Universities Psychotherapy and Counselling Association, The Group Analytic Society (International).
-I am also a member of the Neuropsychoanalysis Association.
+I am also a member of the Neuropsychoanalysis Association and the College of Psychoanalysts.

-I have been a training therapist for trainee counsellors and psychotherapists, and I have supervised the work of counsellors, psychotherapists, and drama therapists.
+I have over 25 years post qualifying experience.
+I have been a training therapist for trainee counsellors and psychotherapists, and I have supervised the work of counsellors, psychotherapists, and drama therapists ( I am a UKCP registered supervisor).
 I am an experienced workshop leader and lecturer and I have been an external examiner for a University of London counselling course.

 My experience includes: